 Vinyl and Composites

-For small seawalls, or places that are difficult to get into, Composite or Vinyl works well.
+For small seawalls or places that are difficult to get into, Composite or Vinyl works well.
 Pre-formed panels can be quickly and efficiently installed with minimum heavy equipment, which makes vinyl appealing in environmentally sensitive locations.
-Since vinyl and composite materials are available in a wide range of colors, the seawall does not have to be painted to maintain coloration, and is resistant to fading and staining.
+Since vinyl and composite materials are available in a wide range of colors, the seawall does not have to be painted to maintain coloration and is resistant to fading and staining.
 The downside of vinyl and composite materials is that they do not have the tensile strength of metal or concrete.
-For this reason, these materials are best used in small seawalls or situations where impact from storms and tides are minimal.
+For this reason, these materials are best used in small seawalls or situations where the impact of storms and tides are minimal.

 Repairs and Reinforcements